PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 response : string[]
 ```
 ### Behavior :
 - The response is an array of strings.
-Each string is the semver of a supported Starknet JSON-RPC spec version, following full semantic versioning (major.minor.patch, the patch part being optional) ; example : `0.10.3`.
+Each string is the semver of a supported Starknet JSON-RPC spec version, following full semantic versioning (major.minor.patch, the patch part being optional).
+A pre-release suffix is accepted here ; examples : `0.10.3`, `0.10.4-rc.0`.
 ### Example :
 ```typescript
 const resp = await walletV6.supportedSpecs(myWallet);